How To Make the Easiest, Creamiest Vegan Mashed Potatoes

 Instructions

-3. Warm the butter, salt, and garlic.
-Place the vegan butter, garlic, and remaining 1 teaspoon salt in the now-empty pot.
+Warm the butter, salt, and garlic.
+Place the garlic, 8 tablespoons vegan butter, and remaining 1 teaspoon kosher salt in the now-empty pot.
 The heat from the pot and the still-warm, but off, burner should be enough to melt the butter.
-If needed, turn the heat to low, melt the butter, and then remove the pan from the heat.
+If needed, melt the butter over low heat, then remove the pan from the heat.

-5. Taste, season, and garnish.
-Taste the potatoes and season with salt and pepper as needed.
+Taste, season, and garnish.
+Taste the potatoes and season with more kosher salt and black pepper as needed.
 Garnish with the chives or scallions and more vegan butter just before serving.

 Recipe Notes

-Make ahead: These potatoes can be made up to 2 hours ahead and kept covered off the stove.
+Make ahead: These potatoes can be made up to 2 hours ahead, and kept in the pot covered.
 Reheat over low heat before serving.

 Storage: Leftovers can be refrigerated in an airtight container for up to 4 days.